What You’ll Learn in This Article

-- Plant stage of growth: Plants tend to require more volume and frequency in waterings as the get further into the flowering cycle.
+- Plant stage of growth: Plants tend to require more volume and frequency in waterings as they get further into the flowering cycle.

-- Temperature and humidity: The hotter the temperature and the higher the humidity, the more frequent that a plant will need to be watered.
+- Temperature and humidity: The hotter the temperature and the higher the humidity, the more frequently a plant will need to be watered.

 - Type of medium: The water-holding capacity of a medium is highly dependent on a number of factors, so it is best to familiarize yourself with one medium at a time.
-As a rule of thumb, the more porous the medium, the more frequent it will require water (e.g. Coco coir will require more frequent watering than a plant grown in soil).
+As a rule, the more porous the medium, the more frequently it will require water (e.g., coco coir will require more frequent waterings than a plant grown in soil).

 The golden rule for watering plants is “transpiration before irrigation.”
 At night, the stomata on the underside of the leaves close and transpiration ceases.
 Therefore, it is a bad idea to water your plants in the dark.
 In the morning, when your plants “wake up,” it takes an hour or so of sunlight for your plants to resume transpiring, and at this point, it is OK to start watering them.
 It is best to water your plants early in the day, if possible.

 The biggest mistake made by new cultivators is overwatering.
 Roots need plenty of oxygen to grow and a constantly saturated medium essentially drowns the plant.
 Overwatered plants tend to droop with leaves that are firm, dark green, and curl inwards.
-If your plants show these symptoms while the medium is still plenty wet, this is a clear sign that you are over watering.
-The remedy is to reduce the frequency of your water schedule.
+If your plants show these symptoms while the medium is still plenty wet, this is a clear sign that you are overwatering.
+The remedy is to reduce the frequency of your watering schedule.

 Underwatered plants look weak, brittle, and show signs of wilting.
 The leaves feel papery and thin, while the stems feel like they can be snapped easily.
-Typically, your medium will also feel very dry and the container will be lighter.
+Typically, your medium will also feel very dry and the container will be lighter in weight.
 In this situation, the remedy is to simply increase the volume or frequency of your irrigations.
-If a big plant is in a small container and constantly seems underwatered, then this is a sign that you need to transplant up to a larger container to give your roots more access to water.
+If a big plant is in a small container and constantly seems underwatered, then this is a sign that you need to transplant up to a larger container to give the roots more access to water.

 Tips on how to water your plants:

-- Frequently pick up or lift your containers to get a feel for how much they weigh completely dry and again when they are fully saturated.
+- Frequently pick up or lift your containers to get a feel for how much they weigh when fully saturated, again when some of the water has evaporated, and again when they are practically dry.
 This will help you determine when you need to water.

 - Never let your medium completely dry out.
 This is particularly important during the flowering phase.

-- If you are consistently adding nutrients to your water you will need to check that 5-20% of the water is added through the plant.
+- If you are consistently adding nutrients to your water, you will need to check that 5-20% of the nutrient-rich water is drained through the plant.
 This is commonly called runoff.
 Without sufficient runoff, the nutrient salts will build up in your medium and become toxic to your plant.

 - If you are not adding nutrients to your water, you want less runoff to make sure you are not flushing out nutrients your plant needs.